GuiTadeu/playground/README.md

-# algorithms-go
+# playground
-Created to study and practice Data Structures and Algorithms with Golang
+Code by code.
+Simply to practice!